rightson/demon-barbershop/README.md

 # des-barbershop
-A barbershop simulator written in C++.
-This is used to demonstrate how a discrete-event simulation with a single server works.
+des-barbershop is a barbershop simulator used to demonstrate how a discrete-event simulation works. "des" is the abbrivation of discrete-event simulation.

 # Introduction
 A discrete-event simulation is usually composed of three data structures: